kubernetes/website/content/en/docs/contribute/_index.md

 {{% capture overview %}}

-If you're reading this page, you might be interested in contributing to the Kubernetes documentation or website, and we are glad you're here!
+If you would like to help contribute to the Kubernetes documentation or website, we're happy to have your help!
 Anyone can contribute, whether you're new to the project or you've been around a long time, and whether you self-identify as a developer, an end user, or someone who just can't stand seeing typos.

 Looking for the [style guide](/docs/contribute/style/style-guide/)?
 {{% /capture %}}